What are growth shares?

 Why would you want to use growth shares?

-Growth shares also allow you to give dividends to these staff as a lovely top-up to their salary.
-Or in Alex’s case to compensate for a lower salary than he was getting before.
-Even though these dividends might be quite small, it still keeps staff thinking about how they can increase profit levels, because they’ll get a share of those profit levels now and when the company is sold.
+Growth shares also allow you to give dividends to these staff as a top-up to their salary.
+In Alex’s case, in the example above, it is to compensate for a lower salary than he was getting before.
+Even though these dividends might be quite small, it still keeps staff thinking about how they can increase profit levels because they’ll get a share of those profit levels now and when the company is sold.

 Growth shares are also really useful if, like Esmeralda, you’re thinking about your exit.
 She wasn’t sure if she wanted to sell her company to one of her competitors or a bigger company (a trade sale) or if she’d like to sell the company to some of the staff (a management buyout).